unluckyfett/TTY-FEED-GENERATOR/README.md

 ## Known Limitations

+- **BUGGY!**: It has many quirks.
+Refresh and/or clear cache if you have issues.
+MAY NOT WORK WITH ALL FEEDS
 - **CORS**: Some sites block proxy fetches; try another trusted proxy or mirror.
 - **Full‑text extraction**: Heuristics can miss content or include odd bits on complex sites.
 - **Browser support**: Tested primarily in Chromium‑based browsers.
 Mobile browsers may suspend audio contexts.